d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 ```

 Each hyperparameter has a data type, such as `float` for `learning_rate`, as well as a closed bounded range
 (i.e., lower and upper bounds).
-We usually also assign a prior distribution (e.g uniform or log-uniform) to each hyperparameter.
-Some positive parameters, such as `learning_rate`, are best represented on a logarithmic scale as optimal values can differ by several orders of magnitude, while others come with linear scale.
+We usually assign a prior distribution (e.g uniform or log-uniform) to each hyperparameter.
+Some positive parameters, such as `learning_rate`, are best represented on a logarithmic scale as optimal values can differ by several orders of magnitude, while others, such as momentum, come with linear scale.

 Below we show a simple example of a configuration space consisting of typical hyperparameters of feed-forward neural networks including their type and standard ranges.